 “This is a plan that will help achieve both Canadians’ environmental goals and our economic hopes: clean air, clean water and long-term secure jobs.
 It means we will exceed Canada’s 2030 climate target while positioning Canadians to thrive in an increasingly low-carbon economy.
 It contains 64 strengthened and new federal policies, programs and investments to cut pollution and build a stronger, cleaner, more resilient and inclusive economy.”
 The Hon.
 Jonathan Wilkinson, Minister of Environment and Climate Change.

-Although comprised of various countries who have their own set and proposed goals in place, the EU as a whole has many notable plans for doing their part.
+Although comprised of various countries that have their own set and proposed goals in place, the European Union as a whole has many notable plans for doing its part.
 The EU Effort Sharing Regulation applies to sectors in the EU economy that are outside of the EU Emissions Trading System (EU ETS) which is the largest trading system in the world and applies to factories, power stations, airlines within the region, and various installations, accounting for 40% of the greenhouse emissions there.
-The EU Effort Sharing Regulation on the other hand, makes up for approximately 60% of emissions in the EU, between agriculture, business, transport, non-ETS industries, and waste.
+The EU Effort Sharing Regulation, on the other hand, makes up for approximately 60% of emissions in the EU, between agriculture, business, transport, non-ETS industries, and waste.

 The ETS proposes,